RamiKrispin/vscode-python/README.md

 Logging in with your password grants your terminal complete access to your account.
 For better security, log in with a limited-privilege personal access token.
 Learn more at https://docs.docker.com/go/access-tokens/
 ```
-**Note:**  Docker Hub is completely public (at the free tier).
-Any image you push and store there will be available for all other users. **NEVER** store credentials, passwords, or any other sensitive information on your Docker images.
+**Note:**  Docker Hub is completely public (for the free tier).
+Any image you push and store there will be available for all other users.
+Regardless if your container registry is public or not, **NEVER** store credentials, passwords, or any other sensitive information on your Docker images.

 ### Hello World!